AdobeDocs/campaign-web.en/help/v8/preview-test/proofs.md

 1. Send as many test emails as necessary until you have finalized the content of your delivery.

-Once this is done, you can send the email to the main target.
-[Learn how to prepare and send your email](../monitor/prepare-send.md)
+Once this is done, you can [prepare and send your email](../monitor/prepare-send.md) to the main target.

 ## Access sent test emails {#access-proofs}